C4ptainCrunch/thesis/source/index.rst

 .. [#source_bao] Picture by Yintan under Creative Commons SA license https://commons.wikimedia.org/wiki/File:Bao_europe.jpg

+ .. [#loop] We did later encounter loops after running way more simulations.
+But this only happened using basic algorithms (greedy vs greedy for example).
+In the experiments, we thus simulate 500 turns, if we hit this threshold, we declare a tie.

  .. [#aws_c5] C5 instances contain a 2nd generation Intel Xeon Scalable Processor (Cascade Lake) with a sustained all core Turbo frequency of 3.6GHz.